-Islam in China began during the caliphate of 'Uthman
+Islam in China began during the caliphate

-dispatched a deputation to China in 29
+'Uthman ibn Affan, dispatched a deputation to China in 29

 AH (650 C.E., Eighteen years after the Prophet's (pbuh) death),

 under the leadership by Sa'ad ibn Abi Waqqaas (Allayhi Rahma),

 Prophet Muhammad's (Salla Allahu wa Allahai wa Sallam, pbuh)

 Even before this, the Arab traders during the time of the

 Prophet (pbuh), had already brought Islam to China, although

 this was not an organized effort, but merely as an offshoot

 of their journey along the Silk Route (land and sea route).

-Even though there are only sparse records of the
+Even though there are only sparse records

-Muslims, this event is considered to be
+visit.
+To Chinese Muslims, this event is considered to be

-the emperor Yung Wei ordered the
+the emperor Yung Wei ordered the establishment of China's

-still stands today, after fourteen centuries.
+stands today, after fourteen centuries.
 One of the first Muslim

 settlements in China was established in this port city.
-The Umayyads
+The

-received by the Chinese.
+which were warmly received by the Chinese.

 The Muslims who immigrated to China eventually

 began to have a great economic impact and influence on the

 country.
 They virtually dominated the import/export business

 by the time of the Song Dynasty (960 - 1279 CE).
 Indeed, the

 office of Director General of Shipping was consistently held

 by a Muslim during this period.
 Under the Ming Dynasty (1368

 - 1644 CE) generally considered to be the golden age of Islam

 in China, Muslims gradually became fully integrated into Han

 According to a publication on mosques in

-China (1998 edition), there are now 32,749 mosques in the entire People's
+China (1998 edition), there are now 32,749 mosques in the

-was introduced into Beijing around
+internal politics.
+Islam was introduced into Beijing around

 was built in 996 over 1,000 years ago.
 More mosques were set

 up during the Ming Dynasty.